 This is way overused and often is a quick signal in your recipients brand to not respond – more tips on that here.

-Rather, use more of a unique style of language and being genuine to get their attention.
+Rather, use more of a unique style of language in your blogger affiliate template and being genuine to get their attention.
 Something like: